 D. Policy – when to reopen and revise a determination or decision

-It is our general policy to reopen and/or revise a determination or decision ONLY if the 60 day appeal period has passed.
+It is our policy to reopen or revise a determination or decision only if the 60-day appeal period has passed.

 E. Policy – when determinations and decisions become final

 Initial determinations -- 60 days after the initial determination notice date if we do not receive a reconsideration request.

 Revised determinations -- 60 days after the revised determination notice date if we do not receive a request for reconsideration (in cases where current benefits are affected) or a request for ALJ hearing (in cases of closed period reopenings).

 Reconsidered determinations -- 60 days after the reconsideration notice date if we not do receive a request for an ALJ hearing.

 ALJ hearing decisions -- 60 days after the ALJ decision notice date if we do not receive a request for AC review and the AC does not decide to take jurisdiction to review the claim (“own motion review”) based on its notice to the claimant, or representative, or both.